djedi/Caddystat/README.md

 | `AUTH_PASSWORD` | _(empty)_ | Password for dashboard authentication |

 Both `AUTH_USERNAME` and `AUTH_PASSWORD` must be set to enable authentication.

+**Site-specific Access:** When logging in via the API, you can restrict a session to specific sites by passing `allowed_sites` in the login request body.
+See the API section for details.

 ### Logging